ALDERMAN LIBRARY STAYING RELEVANT

 2. Use the CLCD to search for children’s books by lexile range, reading level, grade level, or point range date.

-Throughout the semester, we will be highlighting information about finding, organizing, analyzing, managing, displaying, and preserving your research data.
+Throughout the semester, we will be highlighting information about finding, organizing, analyzing, managing, displaying, and preserving research data.
 See this week’s featured data information below.

 IES OPENS A TWITTER ACCOUNT